go-retail/goretail.dev/index.md

 Top Level Goal :

 1. Key Retail Scenarios to implement
-    1. Catalog managemet
+    1. Catalog Managemet
     1. Inventory Management
-    1. Transaction processing and aggregation
+    1. Transaction Processing and Aggregation
     1. POS and sales even during isolation
-1. Build and Show case a well designed Distributed system
+1. Build and Show case a well designed distributed system
     1. Deal with the Geo distribution of the Stores
     1. Deal with reduced Bandwidth
     1. Deal with Lost conectivity for varied amounts of time